dhyeythumar/PPO-algo-with-custom-Unity-environment/README.md

 ```

-## Motivation & Learnings
+## Motivation and Learning
 [**This video**](https://youtu.be/kopoLzvh5jY) by [**OpenAI**](https://openai.com/) inspired me to develop something in the field of reinforcement learning.
 So for the first phase, I decided to create a simple RL agent who can learn navigation skills.

-Now the first phase is completed I learned many new things and got some of my following questions answered:
+After completing the first phase, I gained much deeper knowledge in the RL domain and got some of my following questions answered:
 - How to create custom 3D environments using the Unity engine?
 - How to use ML-Agents (Unity's toolkit for reinforcement learning) to train the RL agents?
-- And finally, I learned to implement the PPO algorithm using the Keras library.
+- And I also learned to implement the PPO algorithm using the Keras library. :smiley:

-**What next?**
+**What's next?** 🤔

-So I have started working on the next phase of this project, which will include a multi-agent environment and, I am also planning to increase the difficulty level.
-So for more updates, stay tuned for the next video on [**youtube**](https://www.youtube.com/channel/UCpKizIKSk8ga_LCI3e3GUig).
+So I have started working on the next phase of this project, which will include a multi-agent environment setup and, I am also planning to increase the difficulty level.
+So for more updates, stay tuned for the next video on my [**youtube channel**](https://www.youtube.com/channel/UCpKizIKSk8ga_LCI3e3GUig).

 ## License
 Licensed under the [MIT License](./LICENSE).

-## Acknowledgements
+## Acknowledgements :innocent:
 1. [Unity ML-Agents Python Low Level API](https://github.com/Unity-Technologies/ml-agents/blob/release_1_branch/docs/Python-API.md)
 2. [rl-bot-football](https://github.com/ChintanTrivedi/rl-bot-football)